zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 - Could the verifier benefit from test-time fine-tuning?
 - Could I improve the selection of predictions by using selection instead of verifying?
 I might create a select script by tweaking the verify script.
+- If I define some correctness metric over the predictions, that could open the door to a much more training dataset that won't be using the correct prediction over an over.
+It is unclear if this would work better.

 ## TODO